Exploring Your Universe

 In 2009, graduate students in UCLA’s Department of Physics and Astronomy had a vision: why not offer a free day of science fun to folks of all ages from all over the Los Angeles community?
 They joined up with what was then known as the Earth and Space Sciences Department, and Exploring Your Universe (EYU) was born.

 EYU began as a celebration of the International Year of Astronomy here at UCLA.
 But it quickly expanded to offer talks and hands-on activities covering a wide variety of scientific subjects, from chemistry to nanotechnology to Newton’s laws to dinosaurs.
-It has now become one of the largest free public events, bringing thousands of people to campus each November, and celebrated its 10th year in 2018.
+It has now become one of the largest free public events at UCLA, bringing thousands of people to campus each November.

-To accomplish this, many students, faculty, and staff from across UCLA join those from Physics and Astronomy to pitch in to offer activities and talks during Exploring Your Universe.
+To accomplish this, many students, faculty, and staff from across UCLA join together to offer activities and talks during Exploring Your Universe.
 We believe there is something for everyone at EYU!